 Clinical research has grown in leaps and bounds.
 Researchers now have the tools to understand many of the world’s rarest diseases at a molecular level.
 At the same time, current legislation supports the development of treatments to address these rare conditions.
 However, challenges in this realm persist.
 A recent article in Nature reviewed the challenges in rare disease development as well as the opportunities that different rare disease development platforms present.

-For rare disease day, we want to review those findings and add some insights from our experience working with those conditions.
+In a series of articles, we will review those findings and add some insights from our experience working with those conditions.
 Let’s start with the basics.

 Rare Disease is Not THAT Rare